recepcanakdemir/Golden-Book/README.md

 ![Alt Text](https://i.hizliresim.com/ks2hbp8.png)

-### Distinctiveness and Complexity

-- For every user main page is different.
-They have their own environment and can not see others' books or words.
-The models connected to each other more than two times.
-For example.
-Word -> Page -> Book -> User.
-In the edit word section, I used multiple input fields on the same page.
-These input fields are not in the form element of HTML.
-In other apps that I made in this course I did not use this method.
-Also In this app when a new book is created the first page of the book is being created and 20 - 35 example words are being created for this page.
-In other apps, I did not use these auto-created new objects.
-- Users also can search books using the search box on the main page.
-This search box works simultaneously.
-So when the user types a letter or word, only the books that contain this letter or word in its title will be displayed in the books section.
-In the **wiki** project I used a search box but to make that search work users should have refreshed the page to see search results.

-- On the main page I used the slider to see books.
-This slider works vertically for mobile device screens.
-In other apps, I did not use a slider like this.

-- In the pages section, new pages can be created without refreshing the page and the user can go to the details page of that new page without refreshing the page.

-- I guess most of the complexity is in the front-end side.
-I assume that these new features will satisfy the **Distinctiveness and Complexity**.

 ## Requirements
 - Git clone this app.
 - To be able to run this app, open your command line terminal and navigate to the directory where the **requirements.txt** file is located.